All Episodes

 Well, they will reduce spending to only $4,000 a year or $4,000 a person.

-So who Suffers?
+So who suffers?

 Sick Americans.

-They're gonna reduce it.
+They're going to reduce it.

-This is all it's a rhetorical trick.
+It's a rhetorical trick.

-All of these vast medical expenditures will become nothing more than government budget items.
+With any government plan, all of these vast medical expenditures will become nothing more than government budget items.

-We individuals will no longer s exist.
+We, individuals, will no longer exist.

 Export Selection